altunixon/wips/lns/altina_ln/ASP-130-Prologue_Negotiations_with_Eleanor.md

 Altina stood up.<br/>
 "And the people in the city?!"<br/>
 "… We have sent out scouts, but there isn’t any detailed information yet."<br/>
-Eleanor said:
+Eleanor said:<br/>
 "The Sixth Army’s Viscount Dorval announced their retreat in advance, so the evacuation was completed without any issues.
 However, a lot of things such as crops and livestocks were abandoned."<br/>
 "Is that so."<br/>
 Altina was still tense, but she calmed herself and sat down.<br/>
-Regis thought:
+Regis thought:<br/>
 — Speaking of which, Lord Eddie once served in the Sixth Army.
 Maybe he knows about Lieutenant General Trouvére.
 I will ask him later.<br/>
 Their intelligence was still lacking.<br/>
 The Sixth Army had garrisoned the southern frontlines for a long period of time without any outstanding battle records, so there wasn’t any prominent records that draws attention.<br/>
 The commander wasn’t invited during the emperor’s coronation, which shows how the military and social world regarded him.<br/>
 The problem probably lies with the existence of the Sixth Army.
 And Latreille seemed to have noticed that.<br/>
 So what was his intention in dispatching Altina’s unit there?
-Was it just to resolve the war in the southern front as soon as possible?
+Was it just to resolve the war in the southern front as soon as possible?<br/>
-Or did he had something else in mind?
+Or did he had something else in mind?<br/>
 "… Looks like we have to continue gathering intel."<br/>
 Regis muttered.<br/>
 A woman’s voice came from outside the tent.<br/>